Fact Sheet on Mandated Benefits for the Treatment of Nervous and Mental Disorders or Substance Use Disorders

 MHPAEA requirements apply only to self-funded and large group plans that offer mental health and substance use disorder benefits.
 MHPAEA does not require health plan to include these benefits, however, if the benefits are offered then insurers or self-funded plans may not impose less favorable benefit limitations for mental health and substance use disorders than are imposed for medical and surgical benefits.
 MHPAEA was amended by the ACA to also apply to individual health insurance coverage.

-Effective January 1, 2014, the federal Affordable Care Act (ACA) requires all non-grandfathered1 individual and small employer plans (1 to 50 employees) to cover the treatment of nervous and mental disorders or substance abuse disorders as an essential health benefit (EHB).
+Effective January 1, 2014, the federal Affordable Care Act (ACA) requires all non-grandfathered1 individual and small employer plans (one to 50 employees) to cover the treatment of nervous and mental disorders or substance abuse disorders as an essential health benefit (EHB).
 The coverage must be provided on a parity basis per MHPAEA and, as an EHB, not be subject to any annual or lifetime dollar limits.

 ______________________________________________________________________________________